TamirRothschild/agro_master/README.md

 - [ ] add a gui
 - [ ] make the code run on itself ( without a computer)
 - [ ] make a better To Do list
+- [ ] change the name to something better!